 Stock Options.
-Mr. Johnson's stock options vest 20% on each of the first three anniversaries of the grant date, and the remaining 40% on the fourth anniversary of the grant date, subject to continuous service through each vesting date.
+Mr. Johnson's stock options vest 20% on each of the first three anniversaries of the grant date, and the remaining 40% on the fourth anniversary of the grant date, such that they will be fully vested on the fourth anniversary of the grant date, subject to continuous service through each vesting date.
 The exercise price of such stock option is \$30.14, which was the closing price per share of our common stock on the Nasdaq Global Select Market on the grant date.
 The options are subject to the same vesting acceleration terms that apply to the Founder stock options.